 If you’re unsure about the difference between hand lettering & calligraphy, I suggest you check out this article.

 Without any further delays, let’s get started with the list!

 Calligraphy gift sets ideas.

 I am starting off this guide with calligraphy sets for beginners.

 There are many different calligraphy styles out there, and some of them require different tools.

-To keep it simple while at the same time, give you a variety of choices, I compiled 6 different beginners kits – depending on the style.
+To keep it simple while simultaneously giving you a variety of choices, I compiled 6 different beginner kits – depending on the style.